In this review article I share my hands-on product evaluations of several very popular weighted vests.

 (#2 Top Pick)

-My personal favorite I guess (since I bought one awhile ago and we’re still together…).
+Summing Up: My personal favorite I guess (since I bought one 5 years ago or so and we’re still together…).

 Of course, it’s not in the same class as the Rogue TacTec vest we just looked at by any means in terms of comfort & range of motion…but it costs a lot less as a result.

-I’ve owned this Cross 101 since before that Rogue vest was on the market.
-And since there’s not a thing wrong with it, I’d be dumb to buy another vest.
+I’ve owned this Cross 101 since before that Rogue TacTec vest was on the market.
+And since there’s not a thing wrong with mine, I’m all set in the weighted vest dept.

 What makes the Cross101 one of the best weighted vests: